rsktaker/Legatus/README.md

 ```
 Run `curl $LINK` to check the list of all commands + copy/paste templates.
 Where LINK is ^ forwarding link.

-## The Exotic Option

-Wherever this server that's running my code is, nothing on it has been updated since 2016 so it matches the criteria for many known vulnerabilities.

-For example, CVE-2019-0211 is a local privilege escalation that could potentially allow students to find and copy the solution code for an assignment (it must be stored somewhere...)

 ## License